MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse5_3/readme.txt

 C:\Users\Public\Documents\Embarcadero\Studio\22.0\Bpl

-Then you may need to edit the "requires" section of the GLScene packages to add a requirement for the Graphics32 design-time package.
+Then you may need to edit the "requires" section of the GLScene packages to add or update a requirement for the Graphics32 design-time package.
 To add a requirement, right-click on the "requires" section of the package in the Projects window and select reference.
 Then navigate to the DCP directory and a the .dcp file for the Graphics32 design-time package.